manasi1031/minesweeper/README.md

 ### Existing Features:

-- Random grid:
+- I have used the random grid for the game outlining the below:
     - The location of mines change with every game.
-    - The player cannot see this location until end of game.
+    - The player cannot see this location until end of game either when they win or land on a mine.

-- Accepts users input for name and selecting cell and or mine choice
+- The game accepts users input for player name and selecting cell (Row & Column) and or mine choice.

-- Input validation and error-checking:
+- The game also allows for input validation and error-checking as below:
-    - You must enter numbers for the rows and columns
+    - You must enter numbers for the rows and columns with a space in between.
-    - You must enter F or f for the flag
+    - You must enter F or f for marking the flag.
-    - You cannot enter the row and column greater than 8
+    - You cannot enter the row and column greater than 8.
-    - You cannot enter the same input again
+    - You cannot enter the same input again.

-- Maintains a record of the names of all the players who have played the game.
+- Maintains a record of the names of all the players who have played the game and shows the number o fthe player on the list.
+To view the google spreadsheet for any issues see [link](https://docs.google.com/spreadsheets/d/1b8eg39v8RJIqNgyyxrlcV7u56zLA8AMa-3h0r1FZ8Sw/edit?usp=sharing)

 ### Future features:

-- Time limits or recording time in gerenal taken to play.
+- Time limits or recording time in general taken to play.
 - Level of difficulty – Easy, Medium and Hard.

 [Back to Table of Contents](#table-of-contents)
 ---

 ## TECHNOLOGIES USED:
 ---